kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Swap to Shi'en form here, and make your way to the palace.

 - Inside the palace, run forward, then turn on solo mode after the door closes.
-- Run MC through the path to your right (facing away from the now closed door) to the first door on your right.
+- Run MC through the path to your right (facing away from the now closed door) to the second to last door where Kavar will greet you.
-- Open this door and loot the Museum Treasure to the left for Crystal, Pontite.
-- Head back out and follow the path to the second to last door where Kavar will greet you.
 - Spam Kavar's dialog.
 Head through the now open door further to find Captain Kadron.
 - Talk to Kadron: 1,1,3